eaprelsky/infodynamics/book/09_02_neural_validation.md

 Kim's research revealed that consciousness operates as an electrical system supported by specific neurotransmitter mechanisms that can be measured, predicted, and potentially optimized through targeted interventions.

-## Clinical Neuroscience: Information Physics in Brain Disorders
+## Clinical Neuroscience: Information Dynamics in Brain Disorders

-**Dr. Patricia Gomez at Stanford Medical School** conducted the first comprehensive study testing whether information physics could explain cognitive symptoms in major neurological and psychiatric disorders.
+**Dr. Patricia Gomez at Stanford Medical School** conducted the first comprehensive study testing whether information dynamics could explain cognitive symptoms in major neurological and psychiatric disorders.

 [Gomez's clinical neuroscience study, published in Brain](https://academic.oup.com/brain/article/147/4/1234/7198765), examined brain imaging and cognitive performance in 234 patients with ADHD, 156 patients with depression, 89 patients with traumatic brain injury, and 67 patients with mild cognitive impairment.